boblsturm/aimusic2020/index.md

 * [Call for music](callformusic.md)

 ---
+# AI Music Generation Challenge 2020

+The AI Music Generation Challenge 2020 is in the style of the double jigs in Sergeant Francis O’Neill’s “1001”.
+Find further details [here](https://www.kth.se/polopoly_fs/1.946479.1576507895!/MusicAI_Challenge_2020.pdf).

+---
 # Registration
 At least one author of each accepted submission should register for the conference by Sep.
 25, 2020.
 Papers without registered authors will be withdrawn.
-Please check the conference website for details on registration.
+Please check back later for details on registration.

 ---